DFE-Digital/architecture/common-components/index.md

 The EAPIM platform provides a central place to host and discover APIs.
 It is a secure and fully accredited service that makes it easy to both publish and consume APIs.

-It is accesible to both internal and external users, with the [DfE Developer Hub](https://dfe-developerhub.education.gov.uk/) being our external facing service and [Developer Platform](https://developers-customerengagement.platform.education.gov.uk/) being our internal service.
+It is accessible to both internal and external users, with the [DfE Developer Hub](https://dfe-developerhub.education.gov.uk/) being our external facing service and [Developer Platform](https://developers-customerengagement.platform.education.gov.uk/) being our internal service.

 EAPIM has been developed using Microsoft Azure’s API gateway, and the solution is deployed within the [CIP hosting platform](#cip) with an expert team supporting the infrastructure.